-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
+Intended outcome Success criteria Improved oral language skills, communication skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Improved early reading attainment among disadvantaged pupils at the end of KS1 End of KS1 reading outcomes in 2022/23 and 2023/2024 show that disadvantaged pupils met the expected standard.
-Targeted intervention and academic support ensures gaps in learning are addressed enabling all pupils to access the full curriculum alongside their peers.
+Improved early reading attainment among disadvantaged pupils at the end of KS1 End of KS1 reading outcomes in 2023/2024 show that disadvantaged pupils met the expected standard.
+Targeted intervention and academic support ensure gaps in learning are addressed enabling all pupils to access the full curriculum alongside their peers.
 Disadvantaged pupils will read at home on a regular basis and talk positively about their reading experiences.
 They will share examples of books that they have read.
-Achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils use of Boxall Profiles demonstrate progress with emotional wellbeing and pupils report high levels of wellbeing.
+Achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils use of Boxall Profiles demonstrate progress with emotional wellbeing and pupils report high levels of wellbeing.